 Recipe makes about 14 ounces of salad dressing.
 The dressing can be stored in an airtight container for about a week in the refrigerator.

 - 6 cloves garlic

 - 1 tablespoon dijon mustard

-- 1 tablespoon good quality mayonnaise (no sugar added)
+- 1 tablespoon good quality mayonnaise (look for one with no added sugar)